zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/21-sinhala-google.md

 By allies, not by rice relatives, not by shramana brahmins Not done.
 Not done twice.
 Blessed is he who has ended the emancipation As a result of the enlightenment of the Supreme Buddha An imposition made.
 This is the Buddha.
-“These came to the Buddha, the pyre worship Charana is the virtue and etiquette of "sages with karaha, pirivaruha, charana dhamma" Occurrence, Silasanvara and Charana, Sense Sanvara and Charana, Feeling at meal time Charana.
+"These came to the Buddha, the pyre worship Charana is the virtue and etiquette of "sages with karaha, pirivaruha, charana dhamma" Occurrence, Silasanvara and Charana, Sense Sanvara and Charana, Feeling at meal time Charana.
 Sleep deprivation is also a condition.
 There are seven Dhammas